RomeWells/SteeringUpThePot/README.md

 Runs Locally on your computer but you can access it on your iphone.

+Note FireBase Integration is stripped out of this, but will later be added.

+This version makes it possible for you to have a very good proof of concept of communicating with Gemini Live API.

+Later this can be connected to Iphone Shortcut steps, guiding users throughout the process of building their Tik Tok Luxury Pet store.

 Later you can transfer it cloud run to run in containerized environment on demand.

 How to use it